cyber-shah/6740-labs/lab-2/Part 1.md

 [+] 2 internal IP address(es) disclosed
 [+] completion time: 1 second(s)
 ```

-nice.ep.int.e-netsec.org and crew.ep.int.e-netsec.org
+### 16. CA Logs:
+>Which secret host did you find using the Certificate Transparency log?

+alpha-development.ep.int.e-netsec.org

-### 16. Which secret host did you find using the Certificate Transparency log?
-Which CA generated how many certificates for your team’s network?
+> Which CA generated how many certificates for your team’s network?

+    commonName                = R3
+    organizationName          = Let's Encrypt
+    countryName               = US
+    Generated 8 Certificates to our team's network

 1. 8 Certificates issued to our team's network.
 2. Which secret server in the 10.10.4.0/24 network has a certificate with your team’s DNS suffix?
 	``` bash